DeannaCarina/CI-MP-1/readme-files/UX.md

     <li>Ensure all navigation links (internal or external) are always fully functional for ease of use</li>
     <li>Ensure the website is fully accessible to users that may have visual imparement</li>
     <li>Ensure the website is intuitive for all age groups and abilities</li>
-    <li>Gain comission from external companies advertised via the website and in partnership with the company</li>
+    <li>Gain commission from external companies advertised via the website and in partnership with the company</li>
     <li>Gain income from customers via a fee placed within the total price of the booked holiday to the Caribbean</li>
     <li>Create a visually stimulating environment for customers to see what is available to them during a Caribbean holiday and increase the
     likelihood of booking and future potential revenue</li>